peterjobes/jekyll-now/_posts/2020-07-02-lets-go-round-again.md

 The climb onto Whiteless Pike is straightforward enough and I tried, and failed, to stop for a snack.
 I still can't seem to eat much running, so had to make do with a few Haribo.

-At the top of Whiteless Edge, I make the days only detour – an extra 400 metres to Wandope.
+At the top of Whiteless Edge, I make the day's only detour – an extra 400 metres to Wandope.
 The views are excellent across Sail Beck and onto Knott Rigg, but more importantly it's another Wainwright bagged.

 That marks the last of the three big climbs that define the round, but my watch is showing another 1000m of ascent to go.
 The second half wasn't shaping up to be the picnic I'd planned.